kimsama/Unity-GoogleData/README.md

 		}

-When you press *Download* button, overrided *Load* member function is call.
-So it's the place actually creates a database object and retrieves all data from google's spreadsheet.
+When you press *Download* button, overrided *Load* member function is called.
+So it's the place actually a database object is created and all data are retrieved from the google spreadsheet.

 		public override bool Load()
 		{